The Department of Psychology and Neuroscience at the University of Colorado Boulder offers a PhD degree with five subplans:

 Requirements

-Students complete a master's degree (MA) based on research and coursework completed within their first 2-3 years.
+Students may choose to complete a master's degree (MA) as they work toward the PhD based on research and coursework completed within their first 2-3 years.
 Before admission to candidacy for the PhD degree, the student must pass a comprehensive examination in the field of concentration and related fields.
-This examination tests the student mastery of a broad field of knowledge, not merely the formal coursework completed.
+This examination tests the student’s mastery of a broad field of knowledge, not merely the formal coursework completed.
 Upon completing the comprehensives, students engage in the dissertation research, culminating in a public oral defense.